nemethconsulting/uw-rhs/docs/tut-add-score.md

 3. When patching multiple fields, we recommend doing a final `GET` call to ensure the data has been properly propagated to the database.

-4. **NOTE** While it may seem cumbersome to download all resource data and return it just to updata a single field, please review the [Limitations of our `json-server`](xtra-limitations.md) doc to understand and potentially troubleshoot this issue.
+4. **NOTE** While it may seem cumbersome to download all resource data and return it just to update a single field, please review the [Limitations of our `json-server`](xtra-limitations.md) doc to understand and potentially troubleshoot this issue.

 5. If you want to update your `winLossRatio` to coincide with the recently completed game, you can do so using the [Update your team's win/loss record](tut-update-winloss.md) tutorial.